Lucasbjpereira/powerupblog/README.en.md

 >If you want to download the apk directly, go to [Release](https://github.com/Lucasbjpereira/powerupblog/releases/tag/release) to download it.

-To generate an APK file from an existing Flutter project, follow these steps:
+To generate a project APK file, follow these steps:

 1. Open the terminal and navigate to the Flutter project directory using the `cd /path/to/project` command.